Zymo-Research/docker-bcl2fastq/README.md

 * Run `docker logs <container name>` to fetch the logs of a container.
 Run `docker logs -f <container name>` to follow container log output real-time.

 * Please be aware that the format of Sample Sheet used by Bcl2fastq2 is different from that of Bcl2fastq.

+* Bcl2fastq2 defaults to 100% when processing demultiplexed data.
+Specify number of threads by `-p` option if computing resources allocated need to be limited.